 Both surge the same way.
 The split only shows up later — which is exactly when most sellers have already committed inventory.

-Median paths of 45,000+ analyzed surges, indexed to each product's own pre-surge rank.
+Illustrative curves, shaped to the medians we measure across the tens of thousands of US Amazon products we track daily, indexed to each product's own pre-surge rank.
 Lower = selling better.

-When a product starts blowing up, you have days to decide whether to buy.
+When a product starts blowing up, you need to make an immediate decision: stock up, or stay out.
 Get it right and you ride the wave.
 Get it wrong and you're sitting on dead stock, marking it down, and paying to store it.
-In 2026 that mistake costs more than ever: Amazon's aged-inventory surcharge now starts at day 181 — months sooner than before.
+And the meter runs while you decide: monthly storage from the day it lands, aged-inventory surcharges from day 181 — and if it's Q4, storage rates that sting from week one.

 No vague hype.
-Here's precisely what we're talking about, measured across 45,000+ real Amazon surges.
+Here's precisely what we're talking about, measured across the tens of thousands of US Amazon products we track daily in 21 major categories.

-Every surging product becomes one or the other.
+Every trending product becomes a keeper or a dud.
 Scryup's whole job is to call which — on day 3, before you commit.

 We expect this product's demand to hold strong over the coming weeks.